School Handbook

 School Clubs

-Teachers from different grade levels and subject areas offer various after school club opportunities for students during the school year.
+There are several after school clubs offering throughout the year.
+These clubs are run by teachers and staff from different grade, as well as approved outside providers.
 Fees apply and topics vary.
-Details and registration forms will be sent home in Friday folders and PTO Newsletter.
-Information will also be available on the PPE website in August.
+Details and registration forms will be sent home in Friday Folders and the PTO Newsletter.
+Information will also be available on the PPE Website in August.
+Clubs will not meet until after Labor Day.

 Snacks

-PPE follows Metro School District’s policy pertaining to standard school attire.
-More information is available on the website for our school’s specific requirements at https://www.percypriest.org/resources/ssa/
+PPE follows Metro Nashville Public School District’s policy pertaining to standard school attire.
+More information is available on the website for our school’s specific requirements are located here.

-PPE “spirit wear” will be available for purchase at the Roar Store throughout the year.
-Spirit wear shirts may be worn any day of the week.
-Spirit athletic short/skorts may only be worn on Fridays.
+PPE “spirit wear” will be available for purchase from the Roar Store throughout the school year.
+“Spirit” shirts may be worn any day of the week.
+“Spirit” athletic shorts/skorts may only be worn on Fridays.

 Transportation

-On the first day, many PPE parents choose to walk their children to the school’s front entrance.
-Parking is encouraged on Priest Road and Willshire Drive, and it gets crowded!
-During the first week of in-person school, all methods of transportation tend to be slower than normal – please plan accordingly.
+On the first day, many PPE families choose to walk their children to the school’s front entrance.
+Parking is encouraged on Priest Road and Wilshire Drive and it gets crowded!
+During the first week of school, all methods of transportation tend to be slower than normal – please plan accordingly.

 Bus Riders